testingsnorlax/Splatoon/Presets/WALKTHROUGH.md

 ![lines](/docs/images/walkthrough/ifritlines.gif)

-[Bossmod](https://github.com/awgil/ffxiv_bossmod/blob/b86d8927452fb6481141f811e93270e4d0c3f714/BossMod/Modules/RealmReborn/Extreme/Ex4Ifrit/Ex4IfritEnums.cs) lists Crimson Cyclone as a skill with a 3.0s cast, range 44 with 6 radius.
-These values are useful to help us know how long and wide we need to make our element.
-The fact it has a cast time means we can enable the draw to show the second Ifrit begins casting the skill, giving us plenty of time to see the safe spots.
+Looking at the cast bar, Crimson Cyclone has a cast time of about 3 seconds and the skill moves ifrit along the whole map, so the length is quite long.
+The width of the skill also looks to be about the size of Ifrits body.
+You can see that The fact it has a cast time means we can enable the draw to show the second Ifrit begins casting the skill, giving us plenty of time to see the safe spots.
 <ul>
   <li>